Friends of Music Hall offers Music Hall tours, speakers, and classroom presentations of this world-class historical landmark.

 Friends of Music Hall Education Program

-Length: 90 minutes for field trips
+Length: 75 to 90 minutes for field trips

 Maximum audience: 60 for field trips